ExtendRealityLtd/VRTK/README.md

   when using a Spring Joint grab mechanic.
 A higher number here will reduce the oscillation effect when moving jointed Interactable Objects.
+  * **Throw Multiplier:** An amount to multiply the velocity of the given object when it is thrown.
+This can also be used in conjunction with the Interact Grab Throw Multiplier to have certain objects be thrown even further than normal (or thrown a shorter distance if a number below 1 is entered).

 ######Use Interactions
   * **Is Usable:** Determines if the object can be used